-A lot of people don’t known, but when we delete a file from a computer in fact it isn’t really deleted.
+A lot of people don’t known, but when we delete a file from a computer, it isn’t really deleted.
 The operating system simply remove it from the file list and makes the space the file was using available for new data to be written.
 In other words, the operating system doesn’t “zero” (i.e., doesn’t clean) the space the file was using.

-This leads us to a very important security question: if you have really confidential files, that cannot be read by anyone else, deleting them from the disk simply by hitting the Del key and then removing the recycle bin contents isn’t enough: they can be recovered by an advanced data recovery tool.
+This leads us to a very important security question: if you have files that are really confidential, which cannot be read by anyone else, deleting them from the disk simply by hitting the Del key and then emptying the recycle bin isn’t enough: they can be recovered by an advanced data recovery tool.

-With disk formatting it isn’t different.
-When we format a hard drive (either through the operating system installation menu or through the Format command), the data that was there aren’t deleted, making it possible to recover data with an advanced data recovery tool even after formating your hard drive.
-A lot of people that have a hard disk full of confidential data think that by formatting the hard drive they are killing any chance of data recovery.
+The process of formatting a disk isn’t different.
+When we format a hard drive (either through the operating system installation menu or through the Format command), the data that were there aren’t deleted, making it possible to recover data with an advanced data recovery tool even after formating your hard drive.
+A lot of people that have a hard drive full of confidential data think that by formatting the hard drive they are killing any chance of data recovery.
 This is far from being true.

-When you format a disk, the operating system only “zeros” the root directory and the tables containing the list of sectors on disk that are occupied by files (this table is called FAT).
-Pay attention when you format a hard drive, a message “Verifying x%” is shown.
-The hard drive isn’t being formated; the format command is only testing the hard disk magnetical surface in order to see if there is any error and, in case if a error is found, mark the defective area as bad (the famouse “bad blocks” or “bad sectors”).
+When you format a disk, the operating system only empties the root directory and the tables containing the list of sectors on disk that are occupied by files.
+When you perform a “full format”, a message “Verifying x%” is shown.
+The hard drive isn’t being formated; the format command is only performing a magnetic surface test in order to see if there is any error and, in case if an error is found, mark the defective area as bad (the famous “bad blocks” or “bad sectors”).
 This is the only difference between the “quick” (without media verification) and “full” (with media verification) format options.

 So, in the same way it happens when we delete files, the hard drive isn’t really erased when we format it.